PeachGB/akira/README.md

 ### to compile
 cargo build -Z build-std --target x86_64-akira.json
+### to make a booteable image
+cargo bootimage -Z build-std --target x86_64-akira.json it will output on /akira/target/x86_64-akira/debug/bootimage-akira.bin`

 ### Sources
 im using this as a guideline for the moment